 Contributions to your Future Self

-The second part of automating your finances is making sure your future self is taken care of by setting up contributions to your emergency fund, savings accounts, retirement accounts, and tax-free accounts.
+The second part of automating your finances is to take care of your future self of by contributing to your emergency fund, savings accounts, retirement accounts, and tax-free accounts.
 When you’re young, it can be too easy to talk yourself out of making your RRSP contributions.
 You have so much time to worry about that, and you want those new shoes NOW.
 Don’t cheat your future self out of that money by making those deposits happen automatically (out of sight, out of mind).

 If your employer offers a matching program for retirement contributions and you’re not doing it, then I’m not going to call you stupid but…